 What is Overlanding?

-In a nutshell; self-reliant vehicle-based travel to remote locations.
-Granted, there are various definitions floating around on the Web… but we think that sums most of them up pretty well.
-To us overlanding is all about the journey and getting away from the daily grind.
-It’s a lifestyle, a way to decompress, and an approach to travel that resonates with the adventurous among us.
+Granted, there are various definitions floating around on the internet… but we think that sums most of them up pretty well.
+To us the heart of overland travel lies in long term international travel, but in practice it is all about the journey and getting away from the daily grind.
+Close to home or on another continent It’s a lifestyle, a way to decompress, and an approach to travel that resonates with the adventurous among us.

 What does this adventure travel ideology look like?
 It varies.
 The remoteness, duration, and length of the trip are entirely up to you, the adventurer.
 Some cross continents; while others do what they can in the span of a few days.
 Some overlanders set out on expeditions to discover; while others head out for a few days on Forest Service roads.
 Don’t spend too much time worrying about the semantics, just get out and explore.
 You’ll find the definition that suits your style of travel.